 If you’d rather not use python and skip straight to the datasets I’ve created then skip forward to the Tableau part in the bottom half of the blog!

-The datasets can be find on my local GITHUB repo, here.
+The datasets can be find on my local Github repo, from the top of the page.
 They can be found in the Datasets Season 2019:20 folder.
 You will see the League Player data csv export includes an aggregated view of every players stats in the chosen league for the 2019/20 season, covering details such as number of games played, total cards and number of goals scored.
 The code then takes these players and finds every single shot they took within the league in that season, under the file Player shot data csv These files are split by league, and are also for the season 2019/20.

 I have chosen to use PyCharm to run the code in but it’s up to you.
 You can download Pycharm Community from the link, here.